Other May pages: Wayside flowers • Downland and seaside flowers • Trees and shrubs • Birds • Butterflies and insects • Weather

 White clover can also occur in mown grass, and is seen on grazed fields or paths (it is an indicator of places that are trodden by horses or animals, apparently), with red clover in less trodden spots.
 Early in the month you may still find good displays of cowslips in grassy fields on chalky soils.

-Rougher fields are dotted with the large leaves of dock (often curled dock or broad-leaved dock) which has similar flowers to common sorrel (see Meadow flowers above), and which may be starting to bloom towards the end of the month.
+Rougher fields are dotted with the large leaves of dock (often wood, curled or broad-leaved dock) which has similar flowers to common sorrel (see Meadow flowers above), and which may be starting to bloom towards the end of the month.
 Creeping, spear and marsh thistle plants also grow upwards, though do not flower yet.

 More May pages:

-© Peter Conway 2006-2024 • All Rights Reserved
+© Peter Conway 2006-2025 • All Rights Reserved

 No comments: